 You were awarded this scholarship based on what information we had upon your completion of admission to DSU.
 Freshmen and Transfer scholarships are awarded based on a “snapshot in time” which is how you performed up to that point in time.
 You can submit updated transcripts or test scores as long as you submit them by the deadline.

 Easy!
 Go to: my.dixie.edu and login with your DixieID and your Password and select Login.
-Now select the FINANCIAL AID tab, and then AWARD and AWARD FOR AID YEAR.
-Now choose the appropriate year from the drop-down options.
-Finally, select the ACCEPT AWARD OFFER tab and accept your award (or decline if you have changed your mind about attending DSU).
+Now select the FINANCIAL AID tab, and then AWARD OFFER.
+Finally, accept your award (or decline if you have changed your mind about attending DSU).
 That’s it, you’re done!